zitadel/zitadel-examples/b2b-nextjs/README.md

 Back in Console, navigate to the Portal project and add the Service User as Manager on the top.
 Make sure to select `PROJECT_OWNER_VIEWER` as the management role.
-To show granted projects, go to the Portal Organization and add the Service User as `Org Project Permission Editor` Manager.
+To show granted projects, go to the B2B-Demo organization and add the Service User as `Org Project Permission Editor` Manager.

 ### Roles